katanok/background-generator/README.md

 # background-generator
 Creates a linear gradient background by picking 2 colors.
 Outputs the CSS code for the user to copy and use.
+Can randomly generate 2 colors.